Next week I will be publishing on my web-site and

 education for Alabama’s school children … Your reporter has

+shown a continuous reckless disregard for the truth.”
 That prompted a story by us, written by Barrow and

 reporting Siegelman’s complaints and our responses to them.